soup-bowl/opensim-sandbox/standalone-wordpress/readme.md

 Once the `docker-compose up` command is reporting all instances as done, you can visit the grid info page at [localhost:8080](http://localhost:8080).

+### WordPress

+Log in with the administration account (admin/password), and go to either edit an existing user, or create a new one.
+You should have the option to specify an avatar first and last name. **If you are editing a user, click to generate a new password**, and the OpenSimulator plugin will pass the avatar name and password configuration to the [XMLRPC RemoteAdmin](http://opensimulator.org/wiki/RemoteAdmin) endpoint.
+This should then create a user for you on the grid.

 ### OpenSimulator

 *For more information, see the [Standalone instance](../standalone#opensimulator).*